jon-harper/OmniBox/docs/tour.md

 - [:octicons-checklist-24: MCU Trays][mcu] are mounted directly underneath the lid for easy access.
 - [:octicons-checklist-24: CPU Trays][cpu] have a small exterior panel and fit in the side of the case.
 - [:octicons-checklist-24: PSU Trays][psu] mount power supplies and are inserted from below the Base.
-- [:octicons-checklist-24: Lower Bay Trays][lower_bay] occupy the middle of the case and are used for miscellaneous parts (e.g., solid state relays, buck converters).
+- [:octicons-checklist-24: Lower Bay Trays][lower_bay] occupy the middle of the case and are used for any other parts (e.g., solid state relays, buck converters).

 ## Panels

 Panels form the exterior of your case.
 These mount displays, [fans][fans], and [panel-mounted connector extensions][panel_mounts] like USB ports and
 SD card readers.
-Lids can be put to a wide variety of uses, as well.

 <figure markdown>
   [![external panels][img_panels]{ width="640" }][img_panels]